timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈57:45 mark in this video, while serving as a JR, my jammer, White #700 will earn lead, rapidly exit the front engagement zone, and approach the rear of the pack at high speed.
+        - At the ≈57:45 mark in this video, while serving as a JR, my Jammer, White #700 will earn lead, rapidly exit the front engagement zone, and approach the rear of the pack at high speed.
-        - My jammer realizes they do not have much time before the opposing jammer will approach the pack and score points for themselves.
+        - My Jammer realizes they do not have much time before the opposing Jammer will approach the pack and score points for themselves.
-        - My jammer rapidly decelerates and negotiates the pack for a few seconds before calling-off the jam.
+        - My Jammer rapidly decelerates and negotiates the pack for a few seconds before calling-off the jam.
         - The players in this game are all RCR TT skaters, making the game representative of elite-level play.

     === "Outcome :material-cursor-default-click:"

-        - I had to rapidly accelerate to maintain alignment with my jammer on their scoring trip, respond to and match their rapid deceleration in a compressed space (the middle of a turn), maintain accurate alignment with my jammer to track earned passes, and respond to the jam call-off request immediately.
+        - I had to rapidly accelerate to maintain alignment with my Jammer on their scoring trip, respond to and match their rapid deceleration in a compressed space (the middle of a turn), maintain accurate alignment with my Jammer to track earned passes, and respond to the jam call-off request immediately.
-        - I used a single-leg backward plow stop technique to perform a controlled stop that allowed me to remain in position, not occupy more space than absolutely necessary, and move laterally through the apex of the turn in alignment with my jammer.
+        - I used a single-leg backward plow stop technique to perform a controlled stop that allowed me to remain in position, not occupy more space than absolutely necessary, and move laterally through the apex of the turn in alignment with my Jammer.

     === "Importance :material-cursor-default-click:"